Michigan’s new No-Fault auto insurance law, which took effect on June 11, 2019, affects car accidents with pedestrians in a very specific way.

 Fault, as in who’s at-fault in a car accident with a pedestrian, does not matter when it comes to obtaining first-party No-Fault benefits, but it matters quite a bit when it comes to a tort or negligence case to secure pain and suffering damages if you are injured.

-Under Michigan law, a pedestrian’s claim for pain and suffering compensation is controlled by the “comparative fault” rule.
+In regards to car accidents with pedestrians under Michigan law, a pedestrian’s claim for pain and suffering compensation is controlled by the “comparative fault” rule.
 This was not changed by the new No-Fault law.
 The comparative fault rule says:

 “Damages must be assessed on the basis of comparative fault, except that damages must not be assessed in favor of a party who is more than 50% at fault.”
 (MCL 500.3135(2)(b))